 How long does it take a cargo ship to cross the Pacific?
-This posts lists popular cargo ships routes and their durations for crossing the Pacific Ocean on a ship.
+What about other ships?
+This posts lists popular routes and their durations for crossing the Pacific on a ship.

 I recently checked some Google search statistics of my blog.
 I noticed that I get some traffic from searches like “how long does it take a cargo ship to cross the pacific” or “how long to cross the pacific by ship/boat”.